StevenWeathers/thunderdome-planning-poker/docs/GUIDE.md

 Thunderdome is a fun way to perform agile scrum planning.
 See Wikipedia.

-As a new warrior in this realm, let this be your guide to Battles.
+As a new warrior in this realm, let this be your guide.
 First, we need to know who you are.

 ## Register (optional)